Meet our savvy traveler contributors!

 My name is Joanna and I am an actress, travel blogger, and photographer.
 I have lived in Athens, New York, Los Angeles, and London, and there is not a country in this world I am not curious to explore.
 I have been to over 30 countries so far, and my bucket list expands every day.
 While attending Barnard College in New York and studying economics, I went on a study abroad program to Brazil and South Africa my junior year.
 Though thanks to my crazy travel family I have had a passport since I was six months old, during my time studying abroad I fell even more in love with travel, because it was the first time I was experiencing a new country for a long duration, and without my family or friends there with me.
 I decided at that point that travel had to be a large part of my life, and I continue to explore and visit new places every change I get.
 I firmly believe in experiencing the local lifestyle and culture as much as possible, which is why I like getting into adventures off the beaten path and connecting with locals to find hangouts and parts of the city most tourists may not know about.
 I usually travel solo, though I occasionally team up with friends and family to explore some places.
 My interests are pretty broad, and range from exploring a country’s culture and history to finding great hiking trails and getting active on the road.
 I have been blogging at Lose the Map for three years, and my blog combines writing and photography, so I also love to explore photogenic areas and great views in every destination I visit.
 Most of all, while I like to have a general understand of the place I’m visiting, I often like to throw my plans and guidebooks out the window and just impulsively explore, because sometimes the best places are found by accident.

 I traveled little my first 22 years.
 I grew up in Eugene, Oregon then attended the University of Oregon.
 But upon graduation, I traveled around the world alone for a year and have been traveling ever since.
 I have been to 100 countries while spending 40 years as a sportswriter and moonlighting as a travel and food writer.
 In January 2014, I retired to Rome and wrote a book about trying to adjust to living in Italy called “American Gladiator in Rome”.
 I have a saying that describes one of my goals when I travel: It’s all about meetin’ the locals.
 When I settle into a city, I make sure the first thing I do is stake out a local cafe or bar.
 Then I make a point to go there every afternoon or early evening.
-I’ll start by talking to the bartender.
-After a few days, I’ve gotten to know him and some of the other regulars who can tell me about their city or country.
+After a few days, I’ve gotten to know some of the other regulars who can tell me about their city or country.

 Food is another way to get inside a culture.
 Food is culture.
 The first meal I take in a new country is always one of the national dishes.
 I had lahb in Laos and mussels in Belgium and chicken paprikash in Hungary.
 And I NEVER eat American food in a foreign country.
 I may try the local version of pizza, but that’s it.
 To meet locals, you eat what and where the locals eat.